open-lambda/open-lambda/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running in your environment for development and testing purposes.
+Because Docker requires root privileges and can consume a lot of disk space in the root directory, it is recommended to use OpenLambda in a virtual environment.

 ### Installation